quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part07_5.1_Convergence.md

 :p Under what conditions does the time average equal the ensemble average according to Theorem 5.9?
 ??x
-According to Theorem 5.9, for an ergodic system, the time average along a single path converges to the ensemble average with probability one as \( T \) approaches infinity.
+According to Theorem 5.9, for an ergodic system, the time average along a single path converges to the ensemble average with probability one as $T$ approaches infinity.
 This equivalence holds because in an irreducible and positive recurrent system, states are revisited infinitely often with finite mean times between visits.

 x??